danielaparker/jsoncons/README.md

 The library is header-only: it consists solely of header files containing templates and inline functions, and requires no separately-compiled library binaries when linking.
 It has no dependence on other libraries.

 To install the jsoncons library, download the zip file, unpack the release, under `src` find the directory `jsoncons`, and copy it to your `include` directory.
+If you wish to use extensions, copy the `jsoncons_ext` directory as well.

 It has been tested with MS Visual C++ 10, SP1